IsNielsen/SimpleTextTools/doc/Plan.md

     Take a list of args
     check for modifiers to read length
-    for each file in the list of filename open the file, print its contents to the screen with print()
+    for each file in the list of filename open the file,
+    print the first n lines to the screen with print()
     """
     multFile = "" #empty string if only one file linesToRead = 10;